ShiftLeftSecurity/sbt-ci-release-early/readme.md

   - "$HOME/.coursier"
 ```

 Finally, share the private key with travis.
 Note that this has to be run from within the repository.
+If you haven't yet, you'll need to install [travis](https://github.com/travis-ci/travis.rb) (e.g. with `gem install travis`).

 ```
 travis encrypt-file private-key.pem --add